cilium/cilium/Documentation/helm-values.rst

      - List of ports from service to be automatically redirected to above backend.
 Any service exposing one of these ports will be automatically redirected.
 Fine-grained control can be achieved by using the service annotation.
      - list
      - ``[]``
+   * - loadBalancer.l7.secretsNamespace
+     - SecretsNamespace is the namespace in which envoy SDS will retrieve TLS secrets from.
+     - object
+     - ``{"create":true,"name":"cilium-secrets","sync":true}``
+   * - loadBalancer.l7.secretsNamespace.create
+     - Create secrets namespace for Ingress.
+     - bool
+     - ``true``
+   * - loadBalancer.l7.secretsNamespace.name
+     - Name of L7 network policy secret namespace.
+     - string
+     - ``"cilium-secrets"``
+   * - loadBalancer.l7.secretsNamespace.sync
+     - Enable secret sync, which will make sure all TLS secrets used by network policies are synced to secretsNamespace.name.
+If disabled, TLS secrets must be maintained externally.
+     - bool
+     - ``true``
    * - localRedirectPolicy
      - Enable Local Redirect Policy.
      - bool